 What is Longmont Celebrates Cinco de Mayo?

 Longmont Celebrates Cinco de Mayo has a long history of being a healthy, family-oriented event through its alcohol-free, tobacco-free, and now marijuana-free standard.
 We are also committed to becoming a zero waste event.
-The event includes musical and dance entertainment, vendor and information booths, free activities for kids, a car show, the famous Chihuahua contest, and tons of great food!
+The event includes musical and dance entertainment, vendor and information booths, free activities for kids, a car show, the "Mexican Standoff" Break Dance Competition, and tons of great food!
 We are expecting over 7,000 attendees and would love for you to join us for this celebration.
 We Celebrate Rain or Shine make sure you are prepared.